1150 Boston Neck Road

 In December, 2013 through February, 2014 Quest participated in their first Indiegogo fundraising campaign raising twenty thousand dollars.
 Indiegogo is a crowd sourcing website that helps nonprofits raise money.

-We are hoping to top last year’s auction… Details to come.
+We are hoping to top last year’s auction… visit our Annual Auction page for event details.
 Email Erica Davies with any donations.

 Strategic Plan 2014-2020

 Formulating a strategic plan

 At Quest Montessori School you will observe frequent and numerous contributions by volunteers, an overarching willingness to accommodate change, steadfast commitment, and real passion for blazing a trail to the future.
 Quest is a community of energized contributors, who are driven towards a great goal and inspired by a mission.

 At each juncture, with faculty, parents and board, this community uses every opportunity to re-visit Montessori philosophy and best practices.
 There is both enthusiasm and passion for meaningful applications of Montessori philosophy and practice that best serves the child.
 There is an openness for suggestion and a thirst for knowledge that is both refreshing and renewing.
 There is a culture of learning at Quest that is exciting and awe-inspiring.
 This obviously translates to tangible bene!ts for the children of the school.